-In addition to the water system improvements, the District will also need to make repairs to a portion of the wastewater system.
-Portions of the sewer collection system are prone to inflow and infiltration due to mainline and lateral breaks.
-The excessive inflow and infiltration stresses the wastewater system to the point where there is a risk of a discharge violation and utilizes capacity in the treatment facilities that should otherwise be available for existing and future customers.
-The District intends to replace the most problematic portion of the collection system to reduce system inflow and infiltration.
+In addition to the water system improvements, the District also made repairs to a portion of the wastewater system as part of the "Utility System Improvements" project, including all wastewater infrastructure along Circle Oaks Drive.
+Portions of the sewer collection system were prone to inflow and infiltration due to mainline and lateral breaks.
+Excessive inflow and infiltration stresses the wastewater system to the point where there is a risk of a discharge violation and utilizes capacity in the treatment facilities that should otherwise be available for existing and future customers.
+The District replaced the most problematic portion of the collection system to reduce system inflow and infiltration.